biurad/php-cache/README.md

 // Remove cache item, by deleting the cache file.
 ```

-> For manipulation with cache using advanced PSR-6, we use the `BiuradPHP\Cache\FastCache`:
+### For manipulation with cache using an advanced caching system, we use the `BiuradPHP\Cache\FastCache`:

 ---

-For each method in `BiuradPHP\Cache\FastCache` class that has a second parameter `callable`, which is called when there is no such item in the cache.
+For each method in `BiuradPHP\Cache\FastCache` class that has a second parameter as `callable`, which is called when there is no such item in the cache.
 This callback receives 2 arguments at the end by reference.
 The `Psr\Cache\CacheItemInterface` and a boolean, which you can use for setting expiration rules and saving data into cache.

 ```php
 use BiuradPHP\Cache\CacheItemPool;